deawx/Google-Place-Picker/README.md

 ### Features

-- No need to write a single of html or jQuery or anything,it taks simple adding PlacePicker to your textbox
 - No need to write a lots of code for Google Place Picker
 - Supports with jquery(3.0 or 3+), bootstrap(3.0 or 3+) and fontawesome libraries, no need of any more libraries;
 - easily to use this PlacePicker with simple steps